-Adopted and approved by the Board of Directors of DOVISTA UK Ltd. at an extraordinary meeting on 23.06.2021, for the financial year ending on 31 December 2021
+Adopted and approved by the Board of Directors of DOVISTA UK Limited at an extraordinary meeting on 16.05.2023, for the financial year ending on 31 December 2023.

 The VKR Group manufactures and sells its products through its Business Areas: Roof windows & skylights and Vertical windows in over 40 countries and is organized under VKR Holding A/S as the Group’s ultimate parent company.
 Each Business Area has its own legal structure and consists of several underlying Companies.

 Our mission is to “improve people’s lives by bringing daylight, fresh air and a better environment into their everyday lives”.